More details about the contents of Shining Land...

 Central to all this is earth energy: ancient sites were built to channel, process, buffer and regulate it, creating mechanisms by which it could be entrained to help with social development and eco-sustainability.

-Part Three, Penwith's Prehistory, provides a full history of the neolithic, bronze and iron ages, as they unfolded in West Cornwall from around 4000 BCE on.
+A supplement on this site, Penwith's Prehistory, provides a full history of the neolithic, bronze and iron ages, as they unfolded in West Cornwall from around 4000 BCE on.

 Starting in the early neolithic, the days of quoits, neolithic tors and propped stones, it progresses through the bronze age peak around 2300-1800 BCE, to the decline of megalithic civilisation around 1500-1100.
 It then covers the iron age up to the early middle ages.